Bang-Ride Optimal Control: Monotonicity, External Positivity, and Fast Battery Charging

 \section{INTRODUCTION}

-Many real-world control tasks can be formulated as fast optimal control problems with a single input, such as the fast charging of batteries \cite{berliner2022novel} or the rapid thawing of frozen cells for cell therapy \cite{srisuma2024simulation}.
-In this work, we investigate several control-theoretical questions that arise in the context of fast battery charging.
-While battery charging serves as our motivation, the theoretical results in this work apply to single-input optimal control in general.
+Many real-world control tasks can be formulated as optimal control problems with a single input, such as charging batteries \cite{berliner2022novel} or rapid thawing of frozen cells for cell therapy \cite{srisuma2024simulation}.
+However, solving the associated optimal control problems is often computationally demanding, requires significant resources and renders real-time implementation on limited platforms infeasible, despite recent advances in numerical optimal control \cite{andersson2019casadi}.
+This work considers optimal control problems whose structure allows one to obtain optimal or near-optimal solutions efficiently, without heavy online optimization.
+Under appropriate structural properties such as bang-ride behavior or monotonicity, the optimal input can often be determined by simple rules (e.g., applying the maximum feasible input) or validated a posteriori by simulation, enabling solutions that are orders of magnitude faster to compute than with conventional solvers.
+In particular, we take the fast battery charging problem as a motivating example, as the associated control profiles have these structural properties.

-Charging batteries as quickly as possible without violating safety constraints and degrading battery health is crucial for various applications, such as electric cars and power storage.
-In practice, many input current profiles for fast charging are heuristic with the following property \cite{li2021electrochemical}: They first apply the maximum current, and then the current is adjusted to maintain a series of active constraints.
-For example, the constant-current-constant-voltage (CC-CV) profile first applies the maximum current until reaching the maximum allowed voltage.
-Then the current is adjusted to maintain the maximum voltage until the charging task is completed.
+Charging batteries as quickly as possible without violating safety constraints and degrading battery health is crucial for a wide range of applications, such as electric cars and power storage.
+In practice, many input current profiles for fast charging are heuristic, based on the following concept \cite{li2021electrochemical}: They first apply the maximum current, and then the current is adjusted to maintain a series of active constraints.
+For example, the constant-current-constant-voltage (CC-CV) profile first applies the maximum current until the maximum allowed voltage is reached.
+The current is then adjusted to maintain the maximum voltage until the charging task is complete.
 Different charging profiles differ in the set of active constraints.

 Model-based optimal control offers an alternative for designing more advanced, degradation-aware charging profiles \cite{berliner2022novel}.
 Model-based control methods can optimally balance charging speed, safety, and battery lifetime by incorporating a detailed battery model and operation constraints.
-The bottleneck is the computational cost for solving the resulting optimal control problems, due to complex electrochemical battery models and nonlinear constraints.
-For example, with the implementation in \cite{galuppini2024efficient}, solving optimal charging problems using the gradient descent algorithm can take approximately between $6$ and $80$ years using one Intel Core i7 CPU \cite{galuppini2024efficient}.
+The bottleneck is the required resources to solve the resulting optimal control problems due to complex electrochemical battery models and nonlinear constraints.
+For example, with the implementation in \cite{galuppini2024efficient}, solving optimal charging problems using the gradient descent algorithm is estimated to take between $6$ and $80$ years using one Intel Core i7 CPU \cite{galuppini2024efficient}.